CapacitorSet/box-js/README.md

 --download (Boolean): Actually download the payloads

+--encoding (String): Encoding of the input sample (will be automatically detected by default)

 --no-file-exists (Boolean): Return `false` for Scripting.FileSystemObject.FileExists(x)

 --no-catch-rewrite (Boolean): Do not rewrite try..catch clauses to make the exception global-scoped